 - Complete a bill of sale with purchase price, vessel description, and both party signatures

-- Verify there are no outstanding liens through your state’s lien search service
+- Verify there are no outstanding liens through your state’s lien search service—trust but verify

 - Apply for new title and registration at your local agency